Azure/deployment-stacks/TUTORIAL.md

 > [!NOTE]
 > Bicep files can have any valid file name. **main** is
 > a community convention, similar to how **azuredeploy** is used as a
-> conventual Azure Resource Manager (ARM) template file name.
+> conventional Azure Resource Manager (ARM) template file name.

 ## Create a deployment stack